-Common Name: Red-Tailed Hawk, Red-Tail, Hen-Hawk
+- Common Name: Red-Tailed Hawk, Red-Tail, Hen-Hawk

-- Markings: Genders are similar with brown mottling on the upperparts, though the amount of white in their plumage can vary greatly.
-The wings are light below with a brown border, interior barring and dark “commas” at the wrists, as well as a distinctive dark patch at the leading edge.
+On all these raptors, the large bill is strongly hooked with a yellow cere at the base.
+Genders are similar with brown mottling on the upperparts, though the amount of white in their plumage can vary greatly.
+The wings are light below with a brown border, interior barring, and bold dark “commas” at the wrists, as well as a distinctive dark patch at the patagiaum, the wing's leading edge.
 The head is lighter brown, and the tail is rust red with a thin dark band near the tip.
 The chest and throat are white and the abdomen has a wide band of brown streaks or spotting.
 The legs are feathered with faint rusty barring and the feet are yellow.

 The red-tailed hawk’s signature descending “kreeeeeeeer” screech is commonly used in movies, no matter what bird of prey is pictured.
 These hawks also have a strong “screee” scolding call and chicks in the nest use a high-pitched begging call to attract attention from their parents.

 Red-tailed hawks are common and widespread throughout the United States, Canada, the Caribbean, and Mexico in a wide range of habitats, including grassland, tundra, desert, marshes, and forests.
 These birds can even adapt to suburban areas.

 Canadian bird populations and those in the extreme northern United States may migrate seasonally depending on weather severity and food supplies.
 In most of their range, however, red-tailed hawks do not migrate.